Before we discuss different ways to opt-out of tracking cookies, let’s see what a tracking cookie is and what it does in a few simple words.

 Controlling Privacy in Yahoo

-Opt out of ads using Digital Advertising Alliance
+Opt-out of ads using the Digital Advertising Alliance

-Digital Advertising Alliance allows you to opt out of several ad tracking cookies placed by major social media sites and other ad tracking services.
+Allows you to opt-out of several ad tracking cookies placed by major social media sites and other ad tracking services.
 For instance, social media sites like Facebook uses tracking cookies to analyze your online behavior and show you ads tailored to your interests.
 Digital Advertising Alliance enables you to delete such ad tracking cookies placed by sites like Facebook.

 You can prevent tracking cookies from spying on your online activity by installing ad block plugins that come along with most major browsers like Firefox, Chrome, Internet Explorer and so on.
 There are a number of good ad block plugins that you can find on the web by searching ‘ad block plugins’ in Google.